Particular/docs.particular.net/servicecontrol/installation.md

 * [Silverlight 5](https://www.microsoft.com/silverlight/)

-ServiceControl makes us of an embedded version of RavenDB.
-To carry out maintenance activities on this database the Microsoft Silverlight plugin must be installed within a browser on the server.
+ServiceControl makes use of an embedded version of RavenDB.
+To carry out [maintenance activities](https://docs.particular.net/servicecontrol/use-ravendb-studio)  on this database the Microsoft Silverlight plugin must be installed within a browser on the server.
 Without the plugin the RavenDB Management Studio will not load.

 ### Transport Support